sunnyzhy/spark/springboot-spark常见问题.md

 3. 重启系统

-# WARN TaskSchedulerImpl: Initial job has not accepted any resources; check your cluster uito ensure that workers are registered and have sufficient memory
+# WARN TaskSchedulerImpl: Initial job has not accepted any resources; check your cluster UI to ensure that workers are registered and have sufficient resources
 配置spark.executor.memory属性
 ```
       val spark = SparkSession